Hirriririir/OlympusVSI-to-SVS-or-OMETiff/README.md

 # OlympusVSI_to_OMETiff
-> To transform OlympusVSI slides to OME-TIFF in batch using QuPath
+> To transform OlympusVSI slides to other formates in batch

-We have a VS200 scanner and a online platform cytomine to process slides.
-This script is for converting OlympusVSI to OME-TIFF, a formate cytomine can process.
+We have a VS200 scanner and an online platform Cytomine to process slides.
+These scripts are for converting OlympusVSI to OME-TIFF (QuPath converter.py) or SVS (Slideio converter.py), two formats Cytomine can process.

+It turns out uploaded SVS files can be directly indexed by Cytomine, while OME-TIFF requires a lot of time and resources to process first.
+So I recommend SVS for Cytomine.

 ```
 │  QuPath converter.py
+│  Slideio converter.py
 │
 ├─in
 │  │  HE_M3396.vsi